 When not working at PGS, Doug is an avid skier, traveler and private pilot.

 PGS’ COO and invaluable member of the PGS consulting team is Jen Jarvis.
 Jen is a driven facilitator with the unique ability to unify diverse groups of people and create high functioning teams.
 She can monitor and respond to the needs of a group while keeping them on task.

 Jen hails from Michigan where she graduated from Ferris State University with a Bachelors of Science in Secondary Math Education.
 She started her career as a high school math and science teacher and then ventured into the world gathering experience in both the public and private sector.

-Jen left her tenure at FMH to take on management of Planned Parenthood of the Greater Northwest in Anchorage.
-While there, she grew the center from $18,000 in net revenue to over $800,000 in 3 years by strategically expanding operations to offer additional service lines, capturing previously overlooked revenue while focusing on delivering high quality, clinically sound patient care.
-She credits a high percentage of her success to her drive to transform the clinic to a data-driven culture.
+Jen left her tenure at FMH to take on management of an established healthcare non-profit in Anchorage.
+While there, she grew the organization from $18,000 in net revenue to over $800,000 in 3 years by strategically expanding operations to offer additional service lines, capturing previously overlooked revenue while focusing on delivering high quality care to the organization’s customers.
+She credits a high percentage of her success to her drive to transform the organization to a data-driven culture.
 Empowering staff with meaningful metrics created certainty and confidence that they were all moving in the same direction.
-Her facility consistently attained the highest marks in customer satisfaction during her tenure.
+The organization consistently attained the highest marks in customer satisfaction during her tenure.

 Jen’s love for transforming organizations brought her to join the PGS team in 2014.
 Her background in teaching, management and leadership have melded together to create an outstanding consultant.
 Motivating, attentive, intelligent, and analytical, Jen can drive groups to attain results they did not think possible.